 Take the first few weeks or even first few months if needed to get rid of the right/wrong mentality of school work.
 The goal is to understand concepts and develop self-motivation for learning.
 Even after an entire year I still have to remind my daughter that it’s ok to get a math problem wrong.
 The important thing is whether or not she understands the concepts she’s studying.

-You can also use this time to read together, explore nature, learn some new skills around the house (like cooking!), take trips and just be together.
+You can also use this time to read together, explore nature, learn some new skills around the house (like learning how to cook!), take trips and just be together.

 Figure out your Child’s Learning Style

 The first year of homeschooling is really about learning how your child learns!
 Does she enjoy workbooks or hands-on activities?
 Does he learn better by reading or listening?

 Try some different curriculum and teaching styles.
 This will set the stage for years to come.
 The first subject I decided on this year was science.
 My kids love animals.
 So I found a wonderful, Bible-based curriculum all about land animals.
 We were all excited.
 But by the end of the year we were SO bored.
 I realized it was because it was just reading a big textbook without any hands-on activities.
 My kids did not want to memorize page after page about elephants.
 They would much rather see and feel animals!

 Towards the end of the year we switched gears and started raising our own chickens (this post rang true to me!), taking trips to the zoo and observing horses that live on our road.
 And the excitement and passion returned!
 We haven’t quite picked our science curriculum for next year but it will for sure be something hands-on!
 We’re thinking maybe botany, anatomy or chemistry.

 Remember that each child is different.
 While my daughter could read for hours my son thinks that is so boring.
 He likes to talk through things and experiment.
 I try to do lots of puzzles and games to teach him math instead of just worksheets.
 You may need a totally different teaching style and curriculum for each child.